douglasgreen/pagemaker/developer_notes.md

 * CMS where pages are stored in PHTML templates in version control.
 * Code is simple enough to read.
 * Dependency injection.
+* Explicit is better than implicit.
 * File location in hierarchy by generality (higher is more general).
 * Identifiers all camel case.
 * Lightweight and efficient.
+* Manual is better than magic.
 * Minimal coupling.
 Pass scalars not classes as arguments.
 * No dependencies.
 * No session abuse (objects shouldn't be stored in sessions).
 * No writable static properties.
 * Separate layout and color themes.
+* Simple is better than complex.
 * Support UUID, versioning, and uploads in database.
 * Type hints everywhere.
 * Ugly URLs for routing.
 Named parameters are better.